Colt/angular_cart_lab_solution/README.md

 		quantity: <how many>
 	}

-Before adding a book, you need to find out if it's already in the cart, and if so, increase it's quantity.
+Before adding a book, you need to find out if it's already in the cart, and if so, increase its quantity.

 http://underscorejs.org/ comes in handy for 'ruby like' manipulation of collections / arrays.